Endo next: Ranking every Liverpool midfield signing since Xabi Alonso

 “I’ve supported Liverpool since I was a young boy and it was my life goal to be a regular there.
 But at the same time I felt this was a move that I needed to make in order to further my career.”

-Sure enough, he since established himself as a regular for Hull, making 78 appearances for the Tigers before moving on to Blackpool last summer.
+Sure enough, he established himself as a regular for Hull, making 78 appearances for the Tigers before moving on to Blackpool in 2021.

 15. Christian Poulsen